Strumpkrig/StrumpkrigHelp/README.md

 ## Files
-There will be alot of good files in here that can be good to have. check the HelpFiles Folder for that.
+There will be alot of good files in here that can be good to have.
+Check the HelpFiles Folder for that.

 ## CODE

 ### Commit to branch main

 when you commit to branch main all that code will be uploaded to the subpages that are related to the project So create your own branch and push that to main when you are done with all changes.

 ### AZDEV- Variables

 All AZDEV- variables are change to the real value before uploading to the webserver. to protect us from release that sensitive information.

 #### Variables in use